-- The CAHSEE English test or the ELA part of the test helps evaluate the language abilities and skills of high school students based on what they have already learnt through grade ten.
+- The English test or ELA helps evaluate the language abilities and skills of high school students based on what they have already learnt through grade ten.
 In another way, it ensures that all students passing out are up to the mark and know how to use the language as appropriate to their grade levels.

 - On a personal note, the test ensures that you not only know your subjects, but also help you set a solid base that can be function as the base for your future studies and careers.

-Therefore, the CAHSEE test, including the ELA part, is an important step in your academic journey forward, in the state of California.
-Apart from enriching the state provided education system through its standardized testing, the CAHSEE also helps you improve yourself and move ahead in life.
+Therefore, the CAHSEE test, along with the ELA is an important step in your academic journey forward, in the state of California.
+Apart from enriching the state provided education system through its standardized testing, it also helps you improve yourself and move ahead in life.

 Terms and Conditions